jahess150/portfolio-site/README.md

 ### Key Features

 - **Responsive Design**: Ensures the site is accessible and visually appealing across different devices (desktop, tablet, and mobile).
-- **Custom Styling**: CSS, with SASS/SCSS support, is used to style the site and achieve the desired look and feel, featuring a warm orange color palette.
+- **Custom Styling**: CSS, with Bootstrap support, is used to style the site and achieve the desired look and feel, featuring a warm orange color palette.
 - **Project Showcase**: Highlights the key projects I've worked on, with detailed descriptions and links to relevant repositories.
 - **Interactive Elements**: Incorporates dynamic JavaScript components for improved user experience.

 ## 🔨 Built With

 - **HTML5** for the structure
-- **CSS3** (including SASS/SCSS) for styling
+- **CSS3** (Including Bootstrap) for styling
 - **JavaScript** for interactive functionality

 ## 📈 My Goals with this Project

-This portfolio site serves as a demonstration of my web development skills, which I’m actively enhancing as I transition from teaching to data analytics and development.
+This portfolio site serves as a demonstration of my web development skills, which I’m actively enhancing as I transition from teaching to software and web development.
 The site showcases both my technical abilities and my eye for design, with a focus on simplicity, usability, and performance.

 ## ✍️ Author